sirupsen/sirupsen.github.io/content/about.md

 better][sfrcache], and is much more performant.

 In 2020, we've worked on patches to MySQL and real-time components for the Admin of Shopify.
-Currently, I'm working on building a search team at Shopify.
+For half of 2020 and 2021 I worked on expanding the search efforts at Shopify.
+In May 2021 I left Shopify.

-Outside of work, I spend time [reading][reading], [cooking][cooking], weightlifting, working on [personal software projects][airtable], and walking.
+I spend time [reading][reading], [cooking][cooking], weightlifting, working on [personal software projects][airtable], and paddling.

 If you need to [pronounce my name][name] in English.